 Calling from God >> Complete it – It is important to not only begin our

-ministry, but also to finish it, especially when it comes to spiritual things.
+ministry, but also to finish it.

-wasn’t able to finish.
+finish (Lk 14,28-33).
 He didn’t say they had nice intensions, but that

 just as we have been called to believe to the end.
 If we don’t finish what we